Cycle9898/Steam_Compatdata_Analyzer/README.md

 ./compatdata_analyzer.sh /home/deck/.steam/steam/steamapps/compatdata/
 ```

-It will output `App ID: '$APP_ID' corresponds to the Steam game "$GAME_NAME"` or `App ID: '$APP_ID' does not correspond to any Steam game` if it is not found in the Steam API response.
+It will output `App ID: <app ID> corresponds to the Steam game <Name of the game>`, `App ID: <app ID> corresponds to the Steam tool <Name of the tool>` or `App ID: <app ID> does not correspond to any Steam app` if it is not found in the Steam API response, for each directory found in the 'compatdata' folder.